 - Surgery: rarely if all of the above has failed, then the sweat glands can be removed but this can cause scarring and side effects so isn’t widely available as an option.

 Remember, sweating is a natural process!
 We all do it, just some more than others.
 It can be controlled well with the right treatment.
-If you have found that you are sweating more than usual and it’s not controlled by simple antiperspirants, go see your doctor and get some help!
+If you have found that you are sweating more than other people do and it’s becoming problematic, go see your doctor and get some help!